-The CCIS Programme was set up shortly after the Bali UNFCCC COP 13 by the IES to provide policy makers with creative and combinable solutions with regards to climate change and international security.
+The CCIS Programme was set up shortly after the Bali UNFCCC COP 13 in 2007 by the IES to provide policy makers with creative and combinable solutions with regards to climate change and international security.
 It includes a series of events: conference, seminars and workshops.

 Since its foundation the IES has worked to stimulate policy dialogue on the relationship between environment and security in general and climate change and security in particular.
 The Institute played a role through its many conferences and workshops in promoting the debate and development of policy by the European Union on climate change and international security.